oleggolev/programming-challenges/README.md

+# Programming Challenges
+Demystifying the problem solving process one challenge at a time.
 ## Structure
 This repository houses many folders, one for each programming challenge.
 Each folder contains:
 1. `README.md` with a problem statement and a pseudocode solution